 Both students and parents should become familiar with the Prairie Valley ISD Student Code of Conduct, which is a document adopted by the board and intended to promote school safety and an atmosphere for learning.
-That document may be found as an attachment to this handbook and posted on the district's Web site at prairievalleyisd.net.
+That document may be found on the district's website at prairievalleyisd.net and is available in hard copy upon request.